taocao/second-brain-ai-assistant-course/apps/second-brain-online/README.md

 # 🚀 Installation and Usage Guide for the Second Brain Online Module

-This guide will help you set up and run the Second Brain Online Module which contains the code for **Module 6: the RAG agentic app and LLMOps layer**.
+This guide will help you set up and run the Second Brain Online Module, which contains the code for **Module 6: the RAG agentic app and LLMOps layer**.

-Note that this module is completely independent from the offline ML pipelines.
+Note that this module is entirely independent of the offline ML pipelines.
 Thus, it comes with its own set of dependencies and requirements.
-Also, it is required to have the offline ML pipelines running in order to use this module.
+Also, to run this module, you must first go through the steps from the [Offline ML Pipelines](../second-brain-offline) part of the course, which will populate the vector database and other required resources.

 # 📑 Table of Contents